althonos/pyskani/README.md

 ## 💡 Example

-The API is similar to the [`pyfastani`](https://github.com/althonos/pyfastani) API on purpose.

 The following snippets show how to compute the ANI between two genomes, with the reference being a draft genome.
-For one-to-many or many-to-many searches, simply add additional references with `sketcher.add_draft` before indexing.
+For one-to-many or many-to-many searches, simply add additional references with `database.add_draft` before indexing.